FirmwareProgrammer/personalProjects/SWMS_TFT/README.md

    - Because it’s non-blocking, the display never stalls when the WiFi task is busy.

 3. **Data Transmission (FreeRTOS Task)**
-   - Every five seconds, a high-priority task formats an HTTP request and sends it via UART to the ESP8266, which forwards the data to a remote server (for example, a simple REST API).
+   - Every five seconds, a high-priority task formats an HTTP request and sends it via UART to the ESP8266, which forwards the data to a remote server.

 4. **RTOS Coordination**
    - CMSIS-FreeRTOS schedules these three tasks (sensor, display, WiFi) so they run as if parallel—no more blocking `HAL_Delay()` calls.
-Tasks communicate via queues or semaphores where needed.
+Tasks communicate via semaphores where needed.

 ## ⚙️ Features & Highlights